Subsidy for Scholarly Activities 2024-25

 2. Written justification for the expenses.

-3. Supporting documentation which could include conference program, invitation letter, etc. (if applicable)
+3. Supporting documentation which could include conference program, invitation letter, etc.

 4. An up-to-date CV (reflecting scholarly activity in the last 6 years) in whichever format is easiest (UBC, common CV, N5F, etc.)